G-graphs and special representations for binary dihedral groups in GL(2,C): -graphs for groups

 \section{$G$-graphs for $\BD_{2n}(a)$ groups}

-Let $G=\BD_{2n}(a)$ be a small binary dihedral group and let $A=\Span{\frac{1}{2n}(1,a)}$ be the maximal normal cyclic subgroup of $G$.
-As we have seen in Section \ref{Resoln}, the resolution $Y\to\C^2/G$ is obtained by acting with $\beta$ on \Hilb{A}.
-The $G$-graphs are constructed in the same way by translating the action of $\beta$ into the $A$-graphs.
-Recall that $\beta:(x,y)\mapsto(y,-x)$ interchanges the coordinates $x$ and $y$.
-The symmetry along the coordinates of the exceptional divisor in $A$-Hilb$(\mathbb{C}^2)=\bigcup_{i=0}^{2m}Y_{i}$ implies that $\beta$ identifies $Y_{i}$ with $Y_{2m-i}$, as well as identifying the corresponding $A$-graphs contained in those affine pieces.
-The union of these two symmetric $A$-graph is what we call a $qG$-graph. \\
+Let $G=\BD_{2n}(a)$ be a small binary dihedral group and let $H$ be the maximal normal cyclic subgroup of $G$.
+As we have seen in Section \ref{Resoln}, the minimal resolution $Y$ of $\C^2/G$ is obtained by acting with $\beta$ on $\Hilb{H}{\C^2}$.
+The $G$-graphs are constructed in the same way by translating the action of $\beta$ into the $H$-graphs.